Day One Morning: Join the Free Walking Tour

-At 10 am, join the Baku Free Walking Tour beginning outside Ichari Shahar Metro Station near the western walls of Icheri Sheher.
+At 10 am, join Azerbaijan Traveller for a free walking tour beginning outside Ichari Shahar Metro Station near the western walls of Icheri Sheher.
 Plan and reserve a place the night before.

 The tour, lasting a few hours, takes you to the old town’s main sights, explains how the first oil boom contributed to the European styles of architecture in Baku, and recommends bars, cafés and restaurants.
 You’ll learn about Baku’s evolution from a small, fortified settlement within Icheri Sheher’s walls to the sprawling modern city it is today.

 Day One Afternoon: Enjoy Modern Baku

 Knowing where to go in Baku to experience its modernity is easy.
 The Flame Towers, a trio of skyscrapers designed to resemble flames, dominate the western skyline.
 Snap a few photographs before jumping on the metro and heading to Nariman Narimanov on either the red or green line.

 Walk five minutes to the ultramodern architectural masterpiece Heydar Aliyev Centre.
 The building has flowing curved shapes without angles.
 Heyday Aliyev, named after the former president, symbolises Baku’s modernity and prosperous future.

 Take either the red or green line to 28 May Station or head west two blocks to the attractive Heydar Aliyev Park and Heydar Aliyev Palace.
 The second is a Soviet-style concert hall once hosting most of the city’s main events.
 Continue heading west along the straight Fizuli Park and snap a few photos.